bjorked/game-of-life/README.md

 # game-of-life
-C++ implementation of Conway's Game of Life
+C++ implementation of Conway's Game of Life with a Qt5 gui ​
-​
 # Features
 * Starting/Pausing/Reseting the game